Texas Partnerships Benefits Application

 Document serves as a model district authorizing policy for Subchapter C charter schools that is consistent with legislative and regulatory requirements for partnership school benefits under SB 1882.
 Districts must adopt this or a similar policy to receive benefits for partnerships.
-Districts that choose not to use the model policy must submit their policy for approval by October 15, 2021 (for Texas Partnerships benefits that begin in 2022-2023).
+Districts that choose not to use the model policy must submit their locally developed policy for approval by October 15, 2021 (for Texas Partnerships benefits that begin in 2022-2023).

 District Charter Authorizing Policy Rubric